 The Trailing Max Drawdown is best thought of as a minimum account balance.
-For instance the Trailing Max Drawdown for our $50K account is $2,000.
+For instance, the Trailing Max Drawdown for our $50K account is $2,000.
 This means that when you start the account your balance cannot drop below $48K.
 This number is calculated at the end of the trading day.
-Which means that at any point during the trading day, you can drop below the minimum account balance as long as you are above it when the day ends
+Which means that at any point during the trading day, you can drop below the minimum account balance, but you must be above it when the day ends.

 The starting balance of your account will either be $0, $30K, $50K, $100K or $150K.

 Why it is Important:

 - Allows you to recognize and reevaluate when your strategy is not working in current market conditions